What is tomy's?

 The best presenter, judged both on content and presentation skills, will be chosen as the tomy's winner; he or she will be awarded the tomy's trophy, as well as travel and accommodation costs and registration fees for the American Society of Hematology (ASH) Annual Meeting and Exposition in Atlanta, GA, USA, in December 2017.

-The authors of the 4 next best abstracts will receive editorial, typesetting, and printing support to develop a poster to be presented at the main symposium.
+The authors of the 4 next best abstracts will receive editorial, typesetting, and printing support to develop a poster to be shown during the symposium.